supportedjs/supported/configuration.md

 # Proposal for configuring supported

 Teams may want to customize the parameters of a support policy.
 For instance, a team may want to ignore certain dependencies, i.e. not enforce upgrades for certain dependencies.
 They may also want different upgrade cadences for specific dependencies.
-Lastly, in many cases, simply turning on a support policy and expecting consumers to immediately adhere to the policy is untenable (for instance, a major upgrade with a migration may be emminently required shortly after turning on a support policy).
+Lastly, in many cases, simply turning on a support policy and expecting consumers to immediately adhere to the policy is untenable (for instance, a major upgrade with a migration may be eminently required shortly after turning on a support policy).
 There needs to be a way to provide a grace period for onboarding to the support policy, while still providing a warning for when dependencies must be updated.

 We will not require a configuration file, and will default to 4, 2, and 1 quarter upgrade periods for major, minor, and patch versions respectively.